magento/devdocs/guides/v2.2/release-notes/alpha/QuickStartAlpha2.2.0.md

 This guide covers:

-* Welcome to the Magento 2.2.0 Alpha program
+* Welcome to the Magento 2.2.0 Alpha program and its requirements

-* Requirements of Alpha participation

 * Install the Alpha code

-* How to provide feedback

-* Readiness status of individual code components
+* Submit comments on Magento 2.2.0 Alpha

+* Readiness status of individual code components.
+Magento 2.2.0 Alpha code is a work in progress.
+Parts of the code base are more mature than others.
+You can see an overview of component status here.
+Note that we will update this information each Friday of the Alpha evaluation period.

-* Magento test environments specification
+* Magento test environments specification, See [Magento 2.2 Alpha Testing Environments]({{page.baseurl}}alpha/Magento 2.2.0 Alpha Testing Environments.html) for a selection of these environments.

 ## Welcome to Magento Alpha 2.2.0